 Do not share personal contact details during or after the event with students.
-If you feel that the student you interview has the relevant skills to take part in your organisation or program, please contact the RIJI Coordinator after the event.
+If you feel that an interviewee had the relevant skills to take part in your organisation or program, please contact the RIJI Coordinator after the event.

 How do I rate the student on their interview?